is8ac/aural2/paper/aural2.md

 - Convert these two sets to tensors, a float32 input tensor of shape \[7, 100, 13\] and an int32 target tensor of shape \[7, 100\].

-- Write this input-target pair to the minibatch channel, blocking until there are fewer than three mini batches in the channel.
+- Write this input-target pair to the minibatch channel, blocking until there are fewer than three mini-batches in the channel.

-The training loop reads a mini batch from the mini batch channel and evaluates the training LSTM graph on the inputs and targets, thereby updating the weights and biases.
+The training loop reads a mini-batch from the mini-batch channel and evaluates the training LSTM graph on the inputs and targets, thereby updating the weights and biases.